Boeing feels strong pressure to increase 737 jet output

 In contrast to the 737, Conner said Boeing will not raise production targets for the widebody 787 beyond current levels, which call for 12 a month in 2016, rising to 14 a month by the end of the decade.

-"We just want to stabilise around the 10 right now and then get ourselves to that 14," he said.
+"We just want to stabilize around the 10 right now and then get ourselves to that 14," he said.
 "Let's see how things play."

 Boeing has had difficulty with 787 production this year, with unfinished work building up along the assembly line, prompting workers to finish jets outside the factory.